-Data collection Refer to Section 3.2.5 for details.
-No change.
-No change.
-Data quality Refer to Section 3.9 for details.
-No change.
-No change.
 Allocation Refer to Section 3.5 for details.
 No change.
 No change.
 Cut-off criteria Refer to Section 3.3 for details.
 No change.
 No change.
-Review An external review accordir to ISO14040 Section 6.2 sh be conducted for reports the are made public. nall No change.
+Review An external review according to ISO14040 Section 6.2 s hall No change.